-SEC.
-22. Any person intending to pack food in tin or glass within this state may annually file with the commissioner of agriculture an application for a permit.
+Sec.
+23. Packing of food in tin or glass regulated; permit; packer shall pay for inspection of product.
+1911, c.
+151, § 1.
+1913, c.
+140, § 1.
+Any person intending to pack food in tin or glass within this state may annually file with the commissioner of agriculture an application for a permit.
 Said application shall state the location of the factory, the kind of food to be packed, the name of the packer and the date on which it is expected that packing will begin.
-Within sixty days after the filing of such application for permit, the commissioner shall, upon receipt of one hundred dollars, issue to such applicant a permit for packing said food in conformity with the requirements of the Maine pure food and drug law (of this chapter) for the calendar year.
+Within sixty days after the filing of such application for permit, the commissioner shall, upon receipt of one hundred dollars. issue to such applicant a permit for packing said food in conformity with the requirements of this chapter for the calendar year.
 Such packer shall also pay monthly, not later than the tenth day of each month, the cost of maintaining the inspection of the food packed during the previous month.
 The one hundred dollars paid by a person for a permit, as aforesaid, shall be credited to him, at the close of the calendar year, as a payment toward the cost of inspecting his product.
-Said commissioner may, however, cancel any permit whenever the provisions of this act or those of the Maine pure food and drug law (chapter) have not been complied with,
+Said commissioner may, however, cancel any permit whenever the provisions of this chapter have not been complied with.